EQI MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Despite no output schema, the description fully explains what the tool returns: global indicator, degraded components, open incidents, and affected banks.
-This is complete for a zero-parameter status-check tool.
+Despite no output schema, the description fully explains the return values: global indicator, degraded components, open incidents, and 'your_banks_affected'.
+For a parameterless tool, this is complete and actionable.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.